uobdv/Design-Verification/index.md

 Hello, welcome to the Design Verification module (COMS31700) website.
 Here you'll find all the course content and related information.
 Assessment materials are hosted privately on Blackboard at the University of Bristol.
 For further information about this course, please contact Kerstin Eder.

 This unit familiarises students with the state of the art in Design Verification, and gives them the technical background plus some of the practical skills expected from a professional design verification engineer.
-More details about the unit have been captured during an interview I gave at [DAC'2012](https://youtu.be/6lovqBEmryM).
+More details about the unit have been captured during an interview Kerstin gave at [DAC'2012](https://youtu.be/6lovqBEmryM).

 ## Lecture and lab times

-*Autumn Term 2018*
+*Autumn Term 2019*

-- Lecture Times (weeks 1-12, but not week 8) - unless notified otherwise:
+- Lecture Times (weeks 2-12, but not week 8) - unless notified otherwise:
   Please check your timetable as there may be room changes at short notice.
-  - Tu 11:00 - 11:50 in QB 1.68,
+  - Tu 12:00 - 12:50 in QB 1.68
-  - Tu 14:00 - 15:50 in MVB 1.11,
+  - Tu 15:00 - 16:50 in MVB 1.11
+- Week 1:
+  - Th 15:00 - 15:50 in FRY BLDG 2.41
-  - There are no lectures in weeks 8.
+- There are no lectures in week 8.
-- Design Verification scheduled lab: We 14:00 - 14:50 in MVB 2.11 - on demand
+- Design Verification scheduled lab time: Th 15:00 - 15:50 in MVB 1.15 - on demand
-- Design Verification Help Session: Th 17:00 - 17:50 in MVB 1.11 (QB 1.7 in week 4)
+- Design Verification help session: Fr 13:00 - 13:50 in MVB 1.11 (QB 1.68 in week 4)
-  - Special Design Verification Help Session: Depending on demand, special help desk sessions can be arranged at this time.
+  - Special Design Verification help session: Depending on demand, special help desk sessions can be arranged at this time.
 These can cover setting up access to the EDA tools, an introduction to using the EDA tools, help with using the languages, methodology, etc.
 - You should spend at least 3h per week working through the course materials, exercises and assignments.

 ## Office hours for Kerstin (3.25 MVB)

-*Autumn Term 2018*
+*Autumn Term 2019*

 - You can always approach me before or after our lectures.
 - **Please note that sending me an email may not result in the type of help you may need.** This is because I get far too many emails per day to process them all in a timely manner.
-- **In addition, you can always visit my office.** You may want to phone me on 0117 9545146 before you come in order to check I'm actually in my office.
+- **In addition, you can always visit my office.** You may want to phone me on 0117 9545146 before you come, in order to check I'm actually in my office.
 - Generally, it may or may not be possible for me to listen to you straight away, but it will always be possible to make an appointment at the time when you ring or visit.
-- On Fridays I am on RESEARCH LEAVE and may not be contactable at all.
+- Please note that on Wednesday afternoons and on Fridays I am on RESEARCH LEAVE and may not be contactable at all.